Torsion of elliptic curves with rational $j$-invariant over quartic number fields: On elliptic curves with rational -invariant

 The following theorem is the main result that relates the torsion points of \(E(K)\) with the torsion points of \(E'(K)\):

-\begin{theorem}[E. Gonz\'alez-Jimen\'ez \cite{gonzalesjimenesalone}, Theorem 3] Let \(E\) be an elliptic curve over a field \(K\) of characteristic zero, \(D\) a non-square element of \(K\), \(L = K(\sqrt{D})\) and \(E^D\) a quadratic twist of \(E\) by \(D\).
+\begin{theorem}[Theorem 3 and Corollary 4 of \cite{gonzalesjimenesalone}] Let \(E\) be an elliptic curve over a field \(K\) of characteristic zero, \(D\) a non-square element of \(K\), and \(E^D\) the quadratic twist of \(E\) by \(D\).
 There exist a pair of homomorphisms

 such that \(\overline{\Psi} \circ \Psi = [2]\) and \(\Psi \circ \overline{\Psi} = [2] \times [2]\).
 Moreover, for \(n\) odd, there exists an isomorphism

 \end{theorem}